alexrobbins/cascalog-intro/slides/presentation.md

 <!--- Notes:
 Disclaimer: I've never used Pig myself.
 Pig allows you to write SQL-like commands that are run over the cluster.
-A possible limitation is that Pig is its own programming language, so you can't import functionality from third-party packages the way you would in Hadoop (java) or Cascalog (Clojure or Java).
+If you want to add functionality to a Pig query, you write a "User Defined Function."
-Some people really like it.
-I haven't used it.
+As your needs get more and more specialized, you end up writing many UDFs, all in Java.
 --->

 ---